DataDog/datadog-agent/Dockerfiles/agent/README.md

 - `DD_AC_INCLUDE`: whitelist of containers to always include
 - `DD_AC_EXCLUDE`: blacklist of containers to exclude

 **The format for these option is space-separated strings**.
-For example, if you only want to monitor two images, and exclude the rest, you should specify:
+For example, if you only want to monitor two images, and exclude the rest, specify:

 ```
 DD_AC_EXCLUDE = "image:.*"